Searea/dnd_weapons/info.md

 Axes:
     Slashing
     Breaching (x2 Dmg vs Objects?)
-    Sunder Shields (on crit: half damage can go to the shield?)
+    Sunder Shields (on crit: half damage can go to the shield?) (or half damage goes through shield) Brutal
-    Brutal
+    Voidpinky
+    Higher damage on crit

 Picks:
     Piercing
     x1.5 AP (Armour)
     Active: you can choose to instead ignore 2 points of ANY DR or 4 Hardness

 Hammers
+    Basic Bullrush (heavy)
+    Knockback on crit (guaranteed 5ft + bullrush?)

 Clubs
+    TODO:: Move RAM from polearm to here and remove reach
+    RAM: Area on crit, bullrush, trip?

 Close
+    Limb

 Fans
+    Parry

 Blades